bestwebsoft/custom-search-wordpress-plugin/readme.txt

 * NEW : Language files are added to the plugin.

 == Upgrade Notice ==

+= V1.19 =
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.
+Problem with search results in back-end is fixed.

+= V1.18 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.

+= V1.17 =
+BWS plugins section is updated.
+The error with argument 2 in function array_merge() is fixed.

+= V1.16 =
+We updated all functionality for wordpress 3.7.1.
+Activation of radio button or checkbox by clicking on its label.
+Add checking installed wordpress version.

 = V1.15 =
 We updated all functionality for wordpress 3.6.1.
 The Ukrainian language file is added to the plugin.